-- Facilitate uptake of AFCEN codes among industry and partners by minimizing discrepancies caused by poor interpretation of the codes, - · Collect users' requests and proposals (interpreting and modifying codes, drafting guides or local appendices), building on industrial practices and making AFCEN codes even more robust, - Determine training needs and offer relevant solutions. - Establish effective communication channels with AFCEN's Subcommittees.
+- Facilitate uptake of AFCEN codes among industry and partners by minimizing discrepancies caused by poor interpretation of the codes, - · Collect users' requests and proposals (interpreting and modifying codes, drafting guides or local appendices), building on industrial practices and making AFCEN codes even more robust. - Determine training needs and offer relevant solutions. - Establish effective communication channels with AFCEN's Subcommittees.

 The RCC-M Users Group is currently waiting to be reactivated.
-The Users Group for the civil engineering code (ETC-C / RCC-CW) postponed its 2021 session to 2022.
-The RCC-E Users Group held its first work session in November 2021.
+The Users Group for the civil engineering code (ETC-C / RCC-CW) was unable to hold a meeting in 2022 but will organize its next session in June 2023 at the HPC site.
+The RCC-E Users Group held its second work session in May 2022 in Bristol and scheduled its next meeting for January 2023.